-The National Ready Mix Concrete Association (NRMCA) recognizes Chaney Enterprises for its outstanding environmental principles and management at its concrete mixing plants, granting the company Green-Star Certification at the Hollywood and Queenstown plants.
+The National Ready Mix Concrete Association (NRMCA) recognizes Chaney Enterprises for its outstanding environmental principles and management at its concrete mixing plants, granting the company Green-Star Certification at the Annapolis, Hollywood, Jessup, Seat Pleasant, Upper Marlboro, Waldorf, and Waugh Chapel plants.
 The Green-Star Program was established in collaboration with NRMCA and the Environmental Protection Agency’s Green Highways Partnership.

 “Chaney Enterprises has been proactive in its environmental practices, and the Green-Star Certification validates them,” said Jan Holt, chief customer officer, Chaney Enterprises.
 “The Green-Star Certification’s environmental management system will provide a continuous improvement model for the company.
 It is the first step in a series of green initiatives.”